Clarity

 • In the media popup, update the Alt Text field.

-• Bulk fix: Plugins like SEO Optimized Images or Image SEO can auto-generate alt text from filenames or titles for existing images.
+Plugins like SEO Optimized Images or Image SEO can auto-generate alt text from filenames or titles for existing images.
 Useful for large sites with hundreds of images.
+However, auto-generated alt text is usually generic — treat it as a starting point, then manually refine the most important images (hero images, product images, images on key landing pages).

 For Shopify